 Richard Ritenbaugh shows that, at the time surrounding the birth of Jesus, there existed considerable messianic fervor.
 Simeon the priest, Anna the prophetess, and many others, including the Samaritans, were looking for the Messiah.
 Andrew and his brother Peter were looking for the Messiah and were prepared to follow Him …

 Though the church of God has emphasized His death over His birth, the prophecies of Christ's first advent are vitally important in establishing our faith.

 Four distinct Old Testament Messianic prophecies were fulfilled by Christ's death and cited by the Apostle John.

-Peter warns us that prophecy is not "of any private interpretation" yet speculation runs rampant.
-Richard Ritenbaugh explains how harmful misguided speculation can be—it even led to Christ's betrayal and death!
+Peter warns that prophecy is not 'of any private interpretation,' yet speculation runs rampant.
+Misguided speculation even led to Christ's betrayal and death!